ankitduseja/react-email-token-input/readme.md

 # React Email Token Input
 React Email Token Input is small light weight token input form which replicates gmail like email address input and can be used for email fields.
 ### Demo
-Try out the Demo here:
+Try the [Demo].

 ### Features
 - Verifies email address format.
 - Supports pasting of multiple emails.
-(Should be seperated either by , or space.)
+(Should be separated either by , or space.)
 - Pressing backspace highlights the last element and pressing it again will delete the highlighted element.

 ### Installation